 Attend gatherings that make you happy instead of the more draining ones.
 This can make the ones you do commit to more meaningful and enjoyable.
 So much so that you quite possibly won’t even feel bad not going to the ones you said no to.

 Try to stay away from cramming in the craziness of holidays into one day or week.
 If holiday shopping stresses you out and you have a lot to do, start now.
 Don’t wait until last minute or crazy times.
 Yeah, you might save some money at sales, but to me, my sanity is worth the extra dollars on gifts.
 Or plan experiences instead of gifts this year to keep you out of the retail hoopla and create more memorable moments with those you love.

 Hold True To Your Self Care Non-Negotiable

-A few newsletters back I wrote about creating a self care non-negotiable (read it HERE).
-It's the one thing, if all else fails, you will do for yourself everyday.
+A few posts back I wrote about creating a self-care non-negotiable (read it HERE).
+It’s the one thing, if all else fails, you will do for yourself every day.
 Now is the time to hold true to that more than ever.
 Perhaps you need to establish a less time consuming non-negotiable for now, but you still have something.
 Something that allows you to tune in and stay grounded.
-Trust me, this seemingly small effort will save your life durning crazy times.
+Trust me, this seemingly small effort will save your life during crazy times.

 And there you have it.
 I wish you luck within the next coming months.
 I will be reminding myself of these tips regularly so I can really be present and enjoy all of the delights the holidays can bring.